jonathanascona/course_guide/README.md

 __C Details:__

 - Hours: 70
-- Understanding: A satisfactory score on at least one coding challenge.
+- Challenges: A satisfactory score on at least one coding challenge.
+- Replication: All but two replication assignments completed with full credit.
 - Involvement: Three or fewer conversations from me or the TA about your lack of participation or preparedness.
 - Impact: At least one project where you were recognized as a primary contributor (making more impact than half of your team).
 Significant participation in at least half of the projects.